JHenry2/mhw_randomizer/README.md

 # mhw_randomizer
-monster hunter world randomizer project
+monster hunter world randomizer mod project

 Settings are in rando_config.py

-Current script for attack randomization is n mytest.py
+Current script for attack randomization is named mytest.py

 There are a million esoteric things to keep track of for quest generation, so i've included the main file from the old codebase as a reference.